 Usually, the objective is to be the first player to reach a score of one hundred and one although, if a cribbage board is being used to score, the game would be played to one hundred and twenty one.

 A Hood Skittles table is a complicated piece of furniture.
 The table surface and the walls to left, right and rear are leather bound and the walls are cushioned, whilst the rear sports a curved hood of leather or netting which stretches above the the walls in the manner of a pram.
 At the back of the table there is often a shallow trough to catch the cheeses and fallen pins.
-The surface stands about 3 feet high and the thrower stands 9 feet from the front of the table when in a pub around Leicester or Rugby, 10 feet from the table when playing in a Northhamptonshire tavern.
+The surface stands about 3 feet high and the thrower stands 9 feet from the front pin (measured straight from top of pin to floor) when in a pub around Leicester or Rugby, 10 feet from the front pin when playing in a Northhamptonshire tavern.

 The skittles in the Northamptonshire variant are stout, rounded at the top, flat on the bottom and top-heavy because they are wider at the top than the bottom.
 In Leicestershire and Bedfordshire, the pins are shaped like West Country or Long Alley Skittles - wide in the middle and symmetrically slimmer at either end.
 They are 5 - 6 inches high and traditionally made of English hardwood although latterly, resins and composition materials have become more common.
 The cheeses are shaped like a Dutch cheese, measure about three inches across, one and a half inches high and are made of the same material.

 For each turn a player throws three cheeses at the skittles which start standing in the classic diamond pattern.
 If all the skittles are toppled after the first or second throws, they are reset so that the maximum theoretical score in one turn is 27 points.

 The cushioned side walls are critical - the cheese needs to be bounced off them in order to clear the skittles in certain situations.
 In some places, it is also legal to bounce the cheese of the rear hood as well.